jmdevy/jmdevy.github.io/_posts/2023-6-13-Designing a Gamecube Controller PCB from Scratch Using ESP32-S3.markdown

 [Wikipedia](https://en.wikipedia.org/wiki/H-bridge){:target="_blank"}{:rel="noopener noreferrer"} has similar depictions and extra information on the subject.
 In the figures above, the polarities of the DC motor can be reversed using the switches and therefore the rotation will also reverse.

 Although this circuit could be implemented with discrete components, the cost and size of the circuit will likely be larger than needed.
 The easiest solution is to use a brushed DC motor driver IC from [Digikey](https://www.digikey.com/en/products/filter/motor-drivers-controllers/744?s=N4IgjCBcpgTAnFUBjKAzAhgGwM4FMAaEAeygG0RYBmANgHYqAWEI2AVjYA42qXK6EbCK041Y1PmDDw6bAAx9GHNoiKNOVOnT4c5jYSC6d4bPjTnww2omHormN9nLoLH8UdfBUwPA2Fpyenywcj7wDuB05nQR4nTSsMGMWnI0wTRiNAYImrARVHrGiAC6RAAOAC5QIADKFQBOAJYAdgDmIAC%2BrFFIIKiQmLiEJOSGbFppaqKccIo0bLBgEVlU45I0xkrr8IGT4DQ7IZKw8RI2BQWe-oucnJJU4nK85%2BJW9693L9QR1yeJX5wrg8Cv8vOpGM8waJVFCtPdGDsfkxwkCEfN4d5snITjtgtjOIxYviGCBSiBKtU6k02p0iFpEtA%2BuhsPgiKRIBQqPBzAZxpwjlMNrMiFkTntGPNFst-GsbBtwpDbJtTHLjLL9jsnttdtqBRrsYqDtigTdPl5FvAYb9nO9Fq5zX93iD4QTFUxoS64ecIVI8bACUT-STWHIPCVylVILUGi12l19jRmIz%2BoNWSMOSBgVzeGSKVGqbHaSAALQMlBQBoAV2G7IoKpAJXjxbSyYr9WrbNGOY68YZFAAtsQKsR6gACAAmTQAbnh6qSRb1GuPqsWwKE%2BHmQHwKgBPMp4aoYHCoHtAA){:target="_blank"}{:rel="noopener noreferrer"}.
 The [A3910EEETR-T (IC MOTOR DRIVER 2.5V-5.5V 8DFN)](https://www.digikey.com/en/products/detail/allegro-microsystems/A3910EEETR-T/3973532){:target="_blank"}{:rel="noopener noreferrer"} can provide 500mA at supply voltage + 1V.
 If the 3.7V battery is used, then ideally the motor could be driven with 3.7V + 1V = 4.7V.
 That may be close enough in the ideal case but the battery can drain to 3.2V.
-This will have to do for now and can be switched out later
+This will have to do for now and can be switched out later.
+For example, although this is a 5V motor, it may still [work](https://electronics.stackexchange.com/a/443968){:target="_blank"}{:rel="noopener noreferrer"}.

 # Buttons